 Everything You Need to Know About Renting a Stage Flame Machine

-, by Joe Choi, 14 min reading time
+, by Joe Choi, 17 min reading time

-, by Joe Choi, 14 min reading time
+, by Joe Choi, 17 min reading time

 Stage flame machines are specialized devices that create controlled bursts of fire or flame effects, typically using propane or CO2, to add dramatic visual impact to concerts, theatrical productions, and special events.
 They're the ultimate crowd-pleaser that won't burn your budget to ashes—when you know what you're doing.
 As your friendly neighborhood pyro expert (think of me as your flame-savvy BFF), I'm here to walk you through everything you need to consider before hitting that "rent" button.

 Before you start dreaming of Game of Thrones-level fire displays (minus the dragons, sadly), let's break down what these machines actually do.
 Stage flame machines create controlled fire effects by precisely releasing and igniting fuel—typically propane, isopar fluid, or aerosol canisters for different applications.
+You can learn more about what type of fuel flame machines use in our detailed guide.

 Most professional units connect to DMX controllers, allowing precise timing with music, lighting, and other special effects.
 This synchronization is what separates amateur hour from those jaw-dropping moments that leave your audience speechless.

 IMPORTANT SAFETY NOTICE: Stage flame machines require proper permits that can take up to 30 days for approval.
 Always plan well in advance to avoid rush fees or permit denials.
+Our guide on using flame machines indoors covers this in detail.

 Never—and I mean never—rent from a supplier without proper certifications.
 Your venue will likely require these documents anyway, and trying to skirt the rules is how events end up on the local news for all the wrong reasons.